felipedcp20/Meli/README.md

 key_encriptor = JJfmeevTgp5haMjiN0fd8gMWCoMg0ObMGuDYQ_B1LgE=
 ```
 ** !!
 IMPORTANT !! **
-before to run the app you need insert yout public IP in the secure configuration in mongo:
+before to run the app you need insert your public IP in the secure configuration in mongo:
     ```
      Mail :  gatab99977@hempyl.com
      Pass: Meli2022*